-Through our internship program, interns from Concordia University travel to Gulu, northern Uganda, for 3 months during the summer semester.
+Currently Canadian interns are not travelling to Uganda but rather contributing virtually to our projects in Uganda.
+In regular circumstances, interns from Concordia University travel to Gulu, northern Uganda, for 3 months during the summer semester.
 In Gulu, they work alongside Ugandan interns on various community projects that are developed and led by our Ugandan office.
-Current projects focus on entrepreneurship, communications, research, childhood education, and sustainability.
+Current projects focus on entrepreneurship, communications, research, youth education, and sustainability.
 Our internships emphasize social, community, and personal development through experiential learning and cultural and skills exchange.

 CEED's internship projects strive to be responsive to community needs and put youth at the forefront as leaders and change makers.
 In all of our projects, it is important that interns interact with young people and other key stakeholders to understand the complex challenges our projects confront.
 Problem solving, flexbility, team work, and creativity are key ingredients to making any project successful.

 CEED accepts applications from both undergraduate and graduate students.
 Current Concordia University students and alumni who have paid into our $0.35 / credit fee levy are given priority and reduced pricing, but students and recent graduates from other universities in Montreal are invited to apply.
 Students from a variety of academic backgrounds are welcome to apply, as CEED encourages diversity of knowledge, skills, and experience.
 Approximately 15 interns from Concordia are recruited each year and are then placed with Ugandan interns to form teams of up to 6 people.
 Each team is assigned to 1 project for the duration of the program.